SolanaNFTMint/SolanaNFTMintBot/README.md

 You can also **launch multiple instances of the bot to bypass minting limit / wallet**

-You can support me with some SOL : CUT41x3ZmXdh8nqY1W9c5c8wp4mGzU4VE9wnnxJTsRDf

 Please give a star

 ---